-During my tenure with Petaluma, my wife and I spent the next five years traveling the northern California and Oregon wine country viewing vineyards and sampling my favorite wine, Pinot Noir.
-We both attended classes at Santa Rosa Junior College on establishing and maintaining a vineyard.
+During my tenure with Petaluma, my wife and I spent the next five years traveling the northern California and Oregon wine country, viewing vineyards and sampling my favorite wine, Pinot Noir.
+We both attended extension classes at Santa Rosa Junior College on establishing and maintaining a vineyard.
 Equipped with my wine making experience and our new vineyard training, we decided to make our way back to this beautiful Arizona valley and bring with us the fine traditions of west coast grape growing and wine making.
-So it was spring of 2009, Del Rio Springs Vineyard was born.
+So, it was spring of 2009, Del Rio Springs Vineyard was born.